AintSoSunny/Sunnys-TF2-Weapon-Generator/README.md

 A Team Fortress 2 weapon generator built from the ground up in C++.
 This generator tries to make *semi*-balanced weapons using a rating system, each stat has a rating, a given number of upsides are calculated and then downsides (or sometimes upsides if the weapon starts out with a rating deficit) are generated until the weapon balances out.

-**NOTICE: THE REPLIT HOSTING NO LONGER WORKS...
-I WAS BANNED WITHOUT WARNING, SO I'M TRYING TO GET IT APPEALED.
-UNTIL THEN I'M USING AN ALT ACCOUNT TO UPDATE THIS REPO.
-IF YOU WANT TO USE THIS YOU'LL HAVE TO DOWNLOAD THE SOURCE CODE YOURSELF.
-SORRY FOR THE INCONVIENENCE**

 ## Changelog: v.0.2.2
 - **Added more weapon stats, such as weapon & class specific stats, meters, and some stats that came in pairs, e.g. The Beggar's Bazooka's barrage mechanic.**
 - **Added stat flags in order to be able to pair stats together, as well as uphold the rule that all passive upsides must be paired with a passive downside.**